-1Aircraft equipment

-2Aerospace equipment

-3Undersea equipment

-4Power plant control equipment

-5Medical equipment

-6Transportation equipment(vehicles,trains,ships,etc.)

-7Traffic signal equipment

-8Data-processing equipment
+- 1Aircraft equipment 2Aerospace equipment 3Undersea equipment 4Power plant control equipment - 5Medical equipment 6Transportation equipment(vehicles,trains,ships,etc.) 7Traffic signal equipment - ®Disaster prevention / crime prevention equipment

-10Application of similar complexity and/or reliability requirements to the applications listed in the above.
+9Data-processing equipment - (1) Application of similar complexity and/or reliability requirements to the applications listed in the above.

-Storage and Operation condition
+■ Storage and Operation condition

-- 1. The performance of chip multilayer ceramic capacitors may be affected by the storage conditions. - 1-1.
-Store the capacitors in the following conditions: Room Temperature of +5°C to +40°C and a Relative Humidity of 20% to 70%. - (1) High temperature and humidity conditions may accelerate the deterioration of solderability due to oxidation of the terminal electrodes and deterioration of taping/packaging performance.
-Therefore, maintain the appropriate storage temperature and humidity. - (2) Prolonged storage may cause oxidation of the electrodes and deterioration of the packaging materials.
-If more than six months have elapsed since delivery, check the mounting before use.
+- 1. The performance of chip multilayer ceramic capacitors (henceforth just "capacitors") may be affected by the storage conditions.
+Please use them promptly after delivery. - 1-1.
+Maintain appropriate storage for the capacitors using the following conditions: Room Temperature of +5°C to +40°C and a Relative Humidity of 20% to 70%.

+High temperature and humidity conditions and/or prolonged storage may cause deterioration of the packaging materials.
+If more than six months have elapsed since delivery, check packaging, mounting, etc. before use.
+In addition, this may cause oxidation of the electrodes.
 If more than one year has elapsed since delivery, also check the solderability before use.

-Even if the storage period is short, do not exceed the specified atmospheric conditions. - (3) Store the capacitors in the original packaging without opening the smallest packing unit.
-Do not exceed the above atmospheric conditions for any length of time. - 1-2.
+- 1-2.
 Corrosive gas can react with the termination (external) electrodes or lead wires of capacitors, and result in poor solderability.
 Do not store the capacitors in an atmosphere consisting of corrosive gas (e.g.,hydrogen sulfide, sulfur dioxide, chlorine, ammonia gas etc.). - 1-3.
-Due to moisture condensation caused by rapid humidity changes, or the photochemical change caused by direct sunlight on the terminal electrodes and/or the resin/epoxy coatings, the solderability and electrical performance may deteriorate.
-Do not store capacitors under direct sunlight or in high huimidity conditions
+Due to moisture condensation caused by rapid humidity changes, or the photochemical change caused by direct sunlight on the terminal electrodes, the solderability and electrical performance may deteriorate.
+Do not store capacitors under direct sunlight or in high humidity conditions.

-Rating
+■ Rating